sudh29/Interview_Questions/Django.md

 - An Object-Relational Mapping (ORM) system for database access
 - A templating engine for dynamic HTML generation
+- A URL routing system
-- A URL routing system, and a built-in administration interface.
+- A built-in administration interface.

 Django follows the "Don't Repeat Yourself" (DRY) principle and is designed to promote reusability, maintainability, and scalability of web applications.